haileymeadow/MycroMaps/README.md

 ## About my Project

-This project was developed to facilitate the study and analysis of Fungi and Protist species through modern data science tools.
-As an Environmental Science student, I became fascinated with microbiologic organisms such as Fungi and Protists after I completed a Mycology course during my bachelor's degree.
+This project was developed to study and analyze Fungi and Protist species through modern data science tools.
+As an Environmental Science student, I became fascinated with microbiologic (Mycro) organisms such as Fungi and Protists after I completed a Mycology course during my bachelor's degree.
 Combining my love for these organisms, and a passion for technology, this project was born!

 ### Why Protoctista?